For consumers For business

 orange elvis and kresse bag

-Elvis & Kresse upcycles reclaimed materials into more sustainable luxury lifestyle accessories, all responsibly handmade with 50% of profits going back to charities.
+Elvis & Kresse upcycles reclaimed materials into more sustainable luxury lifestyle accessories.
+The collection is handmade and 50% of profits are donated to charities.

 See the rating.